 Helpful for feeling calmer and getting more done.
 Decidedly unhelpful when you can’t recall where you are meant to be and why (or when).

 I missed work meetings, forgot birthdays, put the wrong bins out.
-I missed burlesque class because I didn’t realise it was Wednesday, and by the Tuesday I was refusing to make any plans with anyone (including doctor’s appointments) in case I was double booking myself.
+I missed burlesque class because I didn’t realise it was Wednesday.
+And by Tuesday I was refusing to make any plans with anyone (including doctor’s appointments) in case I was double-booking myself.

-Once I eventually retrieved it, there was then a readjustment period where I kept misplacing the damned thing and then having a full scale panic.
-I can tell you that the entirety of my day job colleagues now think I’m utterly mad, especially as I do have a wall planner, kitchen calendar and Google calendar.
-I can also confirm that I feel distinctly saner when my bullet journal is safe & within sight, and that my other calendars are in no way up to date enough!
+Once I eventually retrieved it, there was then a readjustment period where I kept misplacing the damned thing and then having a full-scale panic.
+I can tell you that the entirety of my day job colleagues now think I’m utterly mad.
+Especially as I do have a wall planner, kitchen calendar and Google calendar.
+I can also confirm that I feel distinctly saner when my bullet journal is safe & within sight.
+Clearly, my other calendars are in no way up to date enough!

 Losing it was much more awful than the loss of a small hardback notebook should be, really.

-I am now percolating ideas for a backup – because if I ever properly lose it, or it is stolen, the contents of it would be worthless to the finder but disastrous for me to lose.
+I am now percolating ideas for a backup.
+The contents are pretty worthless to anyone else.
+But it would disastrous for me to lose.